This post was updated on Dec 8, 2017.

-What genes are important for your phenotype?
-Many scientists (possibly you!) study diseases for which the underlying genetic cause is not entirely known.
-Identifying which genes are important for a phenotype can lead to a wealth of additional experiments investigating the role of individual genes or entire pathways in a particular disease process and could aid in the development of novel therapies.
-While CRISPR/Cas9 is certainly not the first means to carry out so-called “forward genetic screening experiments”, it is certainly the most robust.
+What genes are important in your phenotype of interest?
+Many scientists study diseases for which the underlying genetic cause is not entirely known.
+Identifying which genes are important for a phenotype can lead to a wealth of additional experiments investigating the role of individual genes or entire pathways in a particular disease process.
+While CRISPR is certainly not the first means to carry out so-called “forward genetic screening experiments”, it is certainly the most robust.
 In this blog post, we will discuss how CRISPR libraries are being used to perform genome-wide screens and highlight some of the reagents that have been made publicly available through Addgene.